-- Settings: From Name, From Address, Subject line, A/B testing options
+- Settings: From name and address, subject line, A/B testing options

-- Email: What are you sending?
-The designed and personalized HTML or text email that gets sent to a subscriber in your email campaign.
+- Email: The designed and personalized HTML or text email that you are sending.
 Choose a starter email to begin building your design.

-- Subscriber list: Who are you sending to?
+- Subscriber list: The people you are sending to

 03 // Browse the Design Library